AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 ================

-Aviatrix Controller and all its managed gateways can be configured to forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.
+Aviatrix Controller and all its managed gateways can be configured to forward logs to well known log management systems.
+Out of box integration is supported for the following logging service or systems.

-Starting from Release 4.0, Aviatrix Controller and gateways support netflow for session analysis and span port for packet logging.
+ - Splunk
+ - Sumo Logic
+ - Elastic Search
+ - DataDog
+ - Remote syslog

 In addition to standard information on syslog, Aviatrix also provides capability for user VPN connections, VPN user TCP sessions, security